Secondary KPIs

 Concrete example.
 Over 2,000 Spins at €5, you paid €10,000 in buy-ins.
 If your final profit is +€300 (rakeback included), your ROI is 300 / 10,000 = 3%.
 In other words, for every €5 buy-in, you walk away with €5.15 on average.

 Like the Profit KPI, ROI follows the active profit mode: Profit, Effective EV Profit, EV Profit or EV Multi Profit.
-You therefore get 4 different ROIs depending on the lens you want to use on your earnings (again, see the previous chapter on the 4 profit modes).
+You therefore get 4 different ROIs depending on how you want to read your earnings (again, see chapter 2.2 on the 4 profit modes).

 Honestly, ROI in Profit mode is of little use: it describes a result you already know (Profit in euros).
-It becomes a bit more interesting when you switch to Effective EV Profit: you then get the ROI you should have had on your sample, stripped of multiplier variance.
+It becomes a bit more interesting when you switch to Effective EV Profit: you then get the ROI you should have had on your sample, without multiplier variance.

 4. Profit/hour: your true hourly rate